herminiogg/XMLSchema2ShEx/README.md

 in the companion paper (see the [Publications section](#publications))  and implements a subset of the defined conversions (see the [Supported features section](#supported-features)).

-:heavy_exclamation_mark: A experimental conversion to ShExML is being tested in this library letting users to scaffold the necessary mapping rules in a semi-automatic fashion and then validate the results.
+:heavy_exclamation_mark: An experimental conversion to ShExML is being tested in this library letting users to scaffold the necessary mapping rules in a semi-automatic fashion and then validate the results.

 ## Supported features